17 Spectacular places to visit in Malaga (beyond beaches)

 Beautiful places to visit in Malaga

-If you are planning to visit this city and want to see the best places to visit in Malaga, you are in the right place.
-Read along to find out the top things to do in Malaga.
+If you are planning to visit this city and want to see the best attractions, you are in the right place.
+Read along to find out what not to miss.

 Top things to do in Malaga for culture lovers